ghankerson/origins-conscioussness/intro.md

 and establish identity.
 (This is how public key cryptography works at a high level in computing interestingly enough).

-* Collective unconscious definition: A trans-personal or collective part of the psyche that has grown out of evolutionary experience that speaks to the ego in symbols or archetypes.

 * That is a great microcosm of Jung's model of the psyche.
 The collective unconscious sends messages via symbols to the conscious ego in an effort to compensate for something that is lacking.
 If the ego can understand and